 Prescriptions play a significant role in healthcare in Australia.
-On average well over two hundred million scripts are dispensed yearly in Australia.
+On average, more than 200 million scripts are dispensed yearly in Australia.

 Manual prescribing and dispensing these prescriptions requires repeated data input, manual signing, lots of paper and restricts practitioners from fully utilising clinical support software.